Skip to main content

 • The resolved user must belong to the same organization that issued the key.

-Keeping your key safe
+Keep your API key safe